 Young Workers Zone Canada - a 'gateway' to health and safety for new workers.
 This site includes lots of information and faqs for young people.

-Also from WorkSafeBC the Raise Your Hand campaign - a campaign aimed at young people just starting work, and encouraging them to speak up.
+From WorkSafeBC the Raise Your Hand campaign - a campaign aimed at young people just starting work, and encouraging them to speak up.
 Material includes videos of young people telling waht happened to them.
 The campaign page also has a series of fact sheets on knowing their rights, how to speak up and what safety questions to ask their new boss.

 From the Canadian Centre for Occupational Health and Safety (CCOHS) Basic Teaching Tools for Young Workers.
 These are on a range of subjects and can be downloaded free.
 Also available for purchase are comprehensive tools.